top of page

 IRRITABLE BOWEL SYNDROME

-Various pharmacological therapies are available to improve IBS symptoms; However, many patients prefer not to use medication and alternative approaches are coming to the fore.
-The majority of patients associate IBS symptoms with the foods they consume.
-Diet is the most important factor affecting patients' lives.
-However, some foods may trigger or provide relief from symptoms.
+Various pharmacological therapies are available to improve IBS symptoms; however, many patients prefer to avoid medication, and alternative approaches are increasingly coming to the fore.
+The majority of patients associate their IBS symptoms with the foods they consume, making diet one of the most important factors influencing their daily lives.
+Certain foods may trigger symptoms, while others may provide relief.

-Healthy diet and lifestyle advice should only be given by a healthcare professional with expertise in dietary management in IBS.
-While general recommendations include regular meals and adequate water consumption, alcohol, caffeine, soda and spicy foods should be limited, as they are potential dietary triggers for this disease.
-Additionally, individuals with low physical activity should be encouraged to increase their physical activity.
-Good eating habits and regular meal consumption are important in IBS, which can support health status.
-Patients with IBS are advised to take time for meals, not to skip meals, to eat sitting down, to chew food thoroughly, and not to consume meals late at night.
+Healthy diet and lifestyle advice should only be given by healthcare professionals with expertise in the dietary management of IBS.
+General recommendations include eating regular meals and ensuring adequate water intake.
+Alcohol, caffeine, carbonated beverages, and spicy foods should be limited, as they are potential dietary triggers.
+Furthermore, individuals with low levels of physical activity should be encouraged to become more active.

 (I am sharing information with you from my published article.)